dell/karavi-resiliency/docs/PROBLEMS.md

 # Reporting Problems

-If you experience a problem with podmon it is important you provide us as much information as possible so that we can diagnose the issue and improve podmon.
-If possible, please submit all the folloing data (listed in decreasing order of importance):
+If you experience a problem with Karavi Resiliency it is important you provide us as much information as possible so that we can diagnose the issue and improve Karavi Resiliency.
+If possible, please submit all the following data (listed in decreasing order of importance):

 * The controller-podmon logs.
 If there are multiple controllers deployed, submit the podmon logs for the controller that has been elected leader, or submit the logs for all the podmon controllers.
 * The node-podmon log for any involved nodes (nodes containing pods that have not been able to achieve the Ready state).